ReflectsLight/quran-json/README.md

 ## <a id='srcsql-directory'>`src/sql/` directory</a>

-This section covers the SQL files.

 * The [src/sql/schema.sql](src/sql/schema.sql) defines the schema of the database. <br>
   The schema is composed of three tables: `qurans`, `chapters`, and `verses`.

 * The [src/sql/seed.sql](src/sql/seed.sql) populates the contents of the database. <br>
   The languages included are Arabic, English, Farsi, and Portuguese.

-* The [src/sql/queries/](src/sql/queries) directory contains `.sql` files that contain SQL queries. <br>
+* The [src/sql/queries/](src/sql/queries) directory contains `.sql` files that contain example SQL queries.
-  They serve as examples, and as inspiration for writing new queries.

 ### SQLite3

-This section of the README demonstrates how the SQL files mentioned above can be used to create a fully populated database in memory, how to query the database, and how to save the database to disk for future use.
+The SQL files mentioned above can be used to create a fully populated database in-memory and on disk using SQLite3.
+Other SQL databases might work as well but have not been tested.

-It is assumed that the repository has been cloned or downloaded (see below), and that "sqlite3" is started from the root of the repository.
-Other SQL databases, such as MySQL, and PostgreSQL should be able to import the SQL files as well, but have not been tested.

 **1. $HOME/.sqliterc**

 For identical results - it is recommended that `$HOME/.sqliterc` has the following contents:

 ```
 PRAGMA case_sensitive_like=ON;